rg-3/tenv.rb/README.md

 **1.2 write-tweet command**

+Or you could use the `write-tweet` command.
 The `write-tweet` command can open an editor and after you exit post your tweet.
-By default the `nano` editor is used, this can be changed in the `.env` file by setting `$EDITOR`.
+By default the `nano` editor is used.
+This can be changed from the `.env` file by setting `EDITOR`.

     [1] twenv.rb (main)> write-tweet